bhelx/congress_track/README.md

 * Design front end
 * Design email (need links to information about the votes and direct links to legislators social media pages, emails, phone numbers)
+* Change zip lookup to geolocate or geocoding address
 * Give user ability to choose legislators to follow
 * Give user ability to set email settings
 * Setup a signup confirmation email